zuojianfa/ca-lang/README.md

 NEXT TODO:
 - [ ] support binary literal value: 0b010100101000100101 -0b1110101001
-- [ ] resolve for stmt debug issue: cannot skip to for after one loop
 - [ ] if else if else ...
 - [ ] range .. operator: a..b, a..=b, ... can be used in array declare, e.g. [..], [a..b], [a..=b], [a..], [..b], [..=b], or in struct declare: S { ..s }
 - [ ] 'label1: loop